initial-commiter/Simple-Password-Generator/README.md

 Please note if using linux you need to have xsel installed.
 The command to install xsel is: sudo apt-get install xsel

+Windows users please use firefox to download.
+There are issues with downloading from Google Chrome.